wessenstam/secretserver/docs/module4/module4.md

     - **Inherit Permission**: unchecked

-    - Remove all but the following groups by hovering over the groupnames and clicking the Bin icon (remove) and give these groups **View/View** rights
+    - Remove all but the following groups by removing the checkbox in front of the groupnames make sure the remaining groups have **View/View** rights (make sure to leave the ss_admin user)

       - IT Desktop Team
       - Secret Server Administrators